loda-lang/loda-programs/programs/oeis/list4.md

 * [A208598](http://oeis.org/A208598) ([program](208/A208598.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.
 * [A208599](http://oeis.org/A208599) ([program](208/A208599.asm)): Number of 5-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.
 * [A208638](http://oeis.org/A208638) ([program](208/A208638.asm)): Number of 3 X n 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward or right-upward antidiagonal neighbors.
+* [A208648](http://oeis.org/A208648) ([program](208/A208648.asm)): Denominators of Pokrovskiy's lower bound on the ratio of e(G^n) the number of edges in the n-th power of a graph G, to E(G) the number of edges of G.
 * [A208658](http://oeis.org/A208658) ([program](208/A208658.asm)): Row sums of A208657.
 * [A208665](http://oeis.org/A208665) ([program](208/A208665.asm)): Numbers that match odd ternary polynomials; see Comments.
 * [A208704](http://oeis.org/A208704) ([program](208/A208704.asm)): Number of nX3 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors.
+* [A208705](http://oeis.org/A208705) ([program](208/A208705.asm)): Number of n X 4 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors.
+* [A208881](http://oeis.org/A208881) ([program](208/A208881.asm)): Number of words either empty or beginning with the first letter of the ternary alphabet, where each letter of the alphabet occurs n times.
 * [A208882](http://oeis.org/A208882) ([program](208/A208882.asm)): Number of representations of square of prime(n) as a^2 + b^2 + c^2 with 0 < a <= b <= c.
 * [A208884](http://oeis.org/A208884) ([program](208/A208884.asm)): a(n) = (a(n-1) + n)/2^k where 2^k is the largest power of 2 dividing a(n-1) + n, for n>1 with a(1)=1.
 * [A208891](http://oeis.org/A208891) ([program](208/A208891.asm)): Pascal's triangle matrix augmented with a right border of 1's.